call-report/call-report.github.io/docs/dataupdates.md

 ##### Reviewing Day-to-Day Changes

-For all daily datasets, data may be
+For all daily datasets, data may of course be loaded in total and individual data points compared between days.

+##### XBRL Webservice

+For only non-holding companies, the Federal Financial Institutions Institutions Examination Council (FFIEC) publishes an XBRL-based data feed that permits querying of all reporting institutions to identify the last date at which the institution filed data.
+Institutions reporting updates on multiple dates within a single quarter would, of course, indicate multiple refilings of that respective institution.